arclabs561/ai-visual-test/NPM_PUBLISH_REVIEW.md

 4. **Not logged into npm**
    - Need to run `npm login` before publishing
-   - Need npm account with access to `@vllm-testing` scope
+   - Need npm account with access to `@ai-browser-test` scope

 5. **Scope ownership**
-   - Need to verify ownership of `@vllm-testing` scope
+   - Need to verify ownership of `@ai-browser-test` scope
-   - Or use unscoped name like `vllm-testing-core`
+   - Or use unscoped name like `ai-browser-test-core`

 ## Files to Include